whimsydroid/SingletonBase.cs/README.md

-# SingletonBase.cs — A Reusable Singleton Pattern for Unity
+# SingletonBase.cs — A Reusable Singleton for Unity
 ### Made with whimsy by [Whimsy Droid](https://linktr.ee/whimsydroid) 🤖💫

 ### Description